Cargo-Planner Docs

 2. Edit

-This is the area where you can edit the category in question.
+The tabs contain different editing options and settings.
 The General category (that can be seen in the picture) will contain the dimensions and weights, as well as what walls exist and if there is a roof.

 3. Preview